 During the year, the Company has continued to act as a financing company within the Kemble Water Holdings Limited Group.
 Day-to-day running of the Company is managed by the Company's management team, consisting of employees from the Group's main trading company, Thames Water Utilities Limited.
-During the year, the Board of Directors have approved updates of debt issuance programme documentation and the approval of the Company's annual report and financial statements.
-The Directors also approved the issuance of £400.0 million of debt consisting of £250.0 million (November 2020) and £150.0 million (February 2021) with a maturity of 2026.
-The £250.0 million debt was issued in conjunction with a tender for the Company's fixed rate bonds due 2022, of which £59.9 million of principal was repurchased for £62.6 million including £2.7 million premium (with the tender price taking into account the above market interest rate on the bond and its trading price prior to the announcement of the tender), plus accrued interest.
 The Company had no employees during the year, or as at the date of this report, nor did it have any external customers or trading arrangements with suppliers.

-Likely consequences of decisions in the long term
+Likely consequences of decisions in the long-term

-The Board's decision to update the debt issuance programme documentation is consistent with the purpose of the Company acting as a financing vehicle for its parent.
-The decision to issue £400.0 million of debt due 2026 enables the Company to earn a 0.10% margin from lending the proceeds to its parent.
-The tender for £59.9 million of debt due 2022 at a premium enabled the Company and its parent to efficiently manage refinancing risk and interest costs.
+The Board's decision to update the debt issuance programme documentation during the year is consistent with the purpose of the Company being in a position to act as a financing vehicle for its parent.
+The decision in the prior year to issue £400.0 million of debt due 2026 enables the Company to earn a 0.10% margin from lending the proceeds to its parent.
+In the current year, no new debt was raised, and no debt matured.